 First, log in to your LeadQuizzes account.

-Click on Create New Content, then click on Create From Scratch, choose Outcome or Scoring logic (depending on whether or not you want your survey questions to be scored), set Content Name, and you’ll be taken to our intuitive Content Builder where you can add all the necessary elements to your survey.
+Click on Create New Content, then click on Create From Scratch, choose Outcome.
+Or Scoring logic (depending on whether or not you want your survey questions to be scored), set Content Name.
+And you’ll be taken to our intuitive Content Builder where you can add all the necessary elements to your survey.

 Move the Cover Page element from the left side of the builder to the right – this will serve as an introduction page for your survey.